 Your To-Do column is a holding area for all those things you need to get done not just related to one project as in my example.
 The Doing column is the high priority items to work on that day.
 The Done column lets you know you are meeting your deadlines and gives you a sense of accomplishment.
 Using this system you don’t need to keep rewriting your list.
 Move the Post-it note from one column to the next.

-However you structure your list you can only do a small number of tasks at once.
-Whether it is a list on paper, a digital list, journal or post-it notes, set your priorities for the day, work on them first so you don’t get distracted by less important tasks and refer to your list frequently.
+However, you structure your list you can only do a small number of tasks at once.
+Whether it is a list on paper, a digital list, a journal or post-it notes, set your priorities for the day, work on them first so you don’t get distracted by less important tasks and refer to your list frequently.

 Let me know in the comments how you structure your To-Do lists.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
-She uses her love of physical activity to reduce clutter, in your home and office.
-She guides and supports you to manage your time.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
+She uses her love of teaching to reduce clutter, in your home and office.
+She guides and supports you in managing your time.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
+Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 I believe that having routines helps you to accomplish things using less energy.
 It automates chores and tasks that need to be done regularly to keep an office or home organized.
-If one person has routines for the tasks the system works.
-That person will get burnt out doing all the work.
+If only one person knows the routines for all the tasks that person will get burnt out doing all the work.
 Delegating the work is the key.
 How do you delegate work that is in someone’s mind?

 Checklists